nusatheme/nusatheme.github.io/docs/voya/editor.md

 sidebar_position: 4
 ---
 # Editor
-**Nomadica** is fully compatible with the WordPress block editor, offering support for wide alignment, custom color palettes, font sizes, and more.
+**Voya** is fully compatible with the WordPress block editor, offering support for wide alignment, custom color palettes, font sizes, and more.
 With the block editor, you can build visually captivating and high-performing websites featuring creative layouts—without the need for a page builder plugin.
-Explore our [theme demo site](https://wpdemo.ajufbox.com/nomadica) for inspiration and ideas on how to make the most of these powerful design options.
+Explore our [theme demo site](https://wpdemo.ajufbox.com/voya) for inspiration and ideas on how to make the most of these powerful design options.

 ## Block
 In WordPress, a block is a modular content element that allows you to create and arrange content on your website with ease and flexibility.
 Each block represents a distinct type of content and style, such as paragraphs, images, headings, galleries, videos, and more.